 Arizona State Residential Solar Tax Credit

 Most homeowners in the Grand Canyon State are eligible for the state solar tax credit.
-This credit provides a state tax deduction equal to 25% of your total system cost, up to a maximum of $1,000.
+This credit provides a state tax deduction equal to 25% of your total solar energy system cost, up to a maximum of $1,000.
 Homeowners file for the credit along with their personal state taxes.

 These are solar energy devices that qualify for the Arizona Solar Tax Credit: